Chunting/Demo-HelloWorldWSCS/Demo.md

 <a name="Overview" />
 ## Overview ##

-Windows Azure Web Sites let you build highly scalable web sites on Windows Azure.
+Windows Azure Web Sites let you build highly scalable Web Sites on Windows Azure.
 Quickly and easily deploy sites to a highly scalable cloud environment that allows you to start small and scale as traffic grows.
 Use the languages and apps of your choice then deploy with FTP, Git and TFS.

 With Windows Azure Cloud Services you can quickly deploy and manage powerful applications and services.
-Simply upload your application and Windows Azure handles the deployment details - from provisioning and load balancing to health monitoring for continuous availability.
+Simply upload your application and Windows Azure handles the deployment details from provisioning and load balancing to health monitoring for continuous availability.

 In this demo you will see how to deploy an MVC 4 web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2012, and then how you can deploy the same application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2012.

 <a name="technologies" />
 ### Key Technologies ###

-- Windows Azure subscription - you can sign up for free trial [here][1]
+- Windows Azure subscription - you can sign up for a free trial [here][1]
 - Microsoft Visual Studio 2012
 - [Git][3]